idkjs/reasonml-intercom-test/README.md

 let track = (event) => intercom("trackEvent", event)
 ```

-3. In `App.re` call Intercom to get it on the page:
+3. In `Index.re` call Intercom to get it on the page:

 ```reason
   Intercom.boot({"app_id": Intercom.appId, "created_at": Js.Date.make()});